During these

 inform you (usually within 30 days) whether your request is

-8. Collection Information Statement – You may still qualify for an
+approved, denied, or if additional information is needed. - Collection Information Statement – You may still qualify for an

 installment agreement if you owe more than $25,000, but you are